Hyundai Santa Fe: 2011

 Only minor changes were applied to the Santa Fe for 2011.
 The 1050-watt Infinity sound system became standard on Limited trim whereas it had only been previously bundled with the optional navigation system.
 Five new colours were added, as well, including Moonstone Silver, Frost White Pearl, Sonoran Red, Mineral Gray, and Espresso Brown.

 On 1 September 2010, North American production of the Santa Fe shifted to Kia's new West Point, Georgia assembly plant for the 2011 model year.
 This was done to free up production capacity at the Alabama plant for the new Sonata and new Elantra.
 The Santa Fe fills the void left for a Kia-built Hyundai sold in the United States & Canada after Hyundai ended production of the Entourage minivan in 2009.
 Kia, however, is 49.2% owned by Hyundai.

 2012

 The Santa Fe only received minor changes for 2012: The all-body coloured grille (in North American markets) was straightened and received chrome accents while the textured strip below the headlights was changed from amber to clear.
 The interior received a new shift knob and downhill brake assist was added.
-The 2012 model will be discontinued by the end of the year, successfully ending production for the second generation.
+The 2012 model was discontinued by the end of the year, therefore ending production of the second generation Santa Fe.